Satish-A-Wadekar/GoogleCharts-Renderer/README.md

 _Scope.data = null;
 ```

-> among your RAW JSON data if your have both wanted and unwanted columns, but you want to use only some columns to be include and consider while drawing the chart then you just need to pass those columns names in array format to this option. this option will segregate only mentioned columns from your RAW JSON data and convert it into <a target="_blank" href="https://developers.google.com/chart/interactive/docs/datatables_dataviews">Google DaTaTable Format</a>.
+> among your RAW JSON data if your have huge numbers of key-value paire JSON, but among those if you want to use only some pairs to be include while drawing the chart then you just need to pass those columns names or Key names in array format to this option. this option will segregate only mentioned columns names or key names from your RAW JSON data and convert it into <a target="_blank" href="https://developers.google.com/chart/interactive/docs/datatables_dataviews">Google DaTaTable Format</a>.
 ```
 /// <field name='SelectColumns' type='Object'>
 /// This will contains Array of Column Names <br />